UnaiM/OpenFramingIO/framing_management.md

 ### Footnotes on graphs above

-1. In cases where image borders are part of the result (letterboxing), if such borders fall between pixel edges, the user can decide whether to “premultiply” all channels _(Sharp borders_ off), and if not, how many of those border pixels to preserve _(Border threshold,_ 0.0 discarding all pixels that wouldn’t be opaque if _Sharp borders_ was on, and 1.0 preserving as many as possible).
+1. In cases where image borders are part of the result (letterboxing), if such borders fall between pixel edges, the user can decide whether to “premultiply” all channels _(Sharp borders_ off), and if not, how many of those border pixels to preserve _(Border threshold,_ 0.0 discarding all pixels that wouldn’t be opaque if _Sharp borders_ was off, and 1.0 preserving as many as possible).
 2. When reformatting an image that has previously been cropped, it might be in the user’s best interest to ensure that the original image borders fall on pixel edges.
 3. This node allows the user to “eat out” or recover rows of pixels on each edge separately.
 This deforms the image ever so slightly, which is desired in this case, as we’ve had to do so before, while trying to match the Editorial offlines.